kl3mta3/SphereSSL/README.md

 <h5 align="center"> Docker Available here <a href ="https://github.com/SphereNetwork/SphereSSL-Docker/releases/tag/1.0.0" > Docker Release</a>.
 Thanks <a href ="https://github.com/apples723" > @apples723</a></h5>

 > **SphereSSL** is a modern, user-friendly certificate manager for Windows, built with ASP.NET.
-> Make SSL certificate creation and renewal effortless for everyone—whether you’re a hobbyist or a professional.
+> Make SSL certificate creation and renewal effortless for everyone, whether you’re a hobbyist or a professional.
 > Handles both manual and automated DNS challenges, supports multiple DNS providers, and puts the power of SSL in the hands of, well… literally everyone.